Eon Mountain

-Eon Mountain is located on the border of Alberta and British Columbia on the Continental Divide.
+Eon Mountain is located just south of Mount Assiniboine and straddles the Continental Divide marking the Alberta-British Columbia border.
 It is Alberta's 41st-highest peak, and the 53rd-highest peak in British Columbia.
 It was named in 1901 by James Outram.
+Originally adopted as Mount Eon in 1928 it was later changed to Eon Mountain in October 1957.

 The first ascent of Eon was made on July 17, 1921, by Winthrop E. Stone, then President of Purdue University, who fell to his death shortly after reaching the summit.
 Stone had climbed the final chimney and then unroped on the summit.
 Upon returning to the chimney he stepped on a loose stone near the edge and fell.
 His wife was stationed at the base of the final chimney at the time.
 She was able to descend to 7500 ft on the south face and was rescued on July 24.
 On August 5, a five-man recovery team ascended the SE arête to retrieve Stone's body which was located some 850 ft below the summit.